emerald/learn-emerald.org/about-learn-emerald.org.rst

 generation process explicit, but high level.
 For instance, see the `configuration file for this web site <https://github.com/emerald/learn-emerald.org/blob/master/site.hs>`_.

-Hakyll also uses `Pandoc <https://pandoc.org/>`_, a universal document converter, for the individual pages.
-This means that authors can contribute articles written in pretty much any markup format they like, so long as it is
-`supported by Pandoc <http://pandoc.org/>`_.
+For the individual pages, Hakyll uses `Pandoc <https://pandoc.org/>`_ — a universal document converter.
+This means that authors can contribute articles in pretty much any markup format, so long as it is `supported by Pandoc <http://pandoc.org/>`_.

 If you would like to make a contribution, fix or point out a type-o,